umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/upgrade-to-umbraco-7.md

 See above for the database updates made for better tag support.

-* Tags can now be assigned to a nodess property and not only a node
+* Tags can now be assigned to a nodes property and not only a node
 * Multiple tag controls can exist on one page with different data
   * The legacy API does **not** support this, the legacy API will effectively, add/update/remove tags for the first property found for the document that is assigned a tag property editor.
-* There is a new ITagService which can be used to query tags
+* There is a new ITagService that can be used to query tags
   * Querying for tags in a view (front-end) can be done via the new TagQuery class which is exposed from the UmbracoHelper.
 For example: `@Umbraco.TagQuery.GetTagsForProperty`

 ## Packages